kbase-sfa-2021/example_sdk_app/README.md

 # example_kb_sdk_app

-This repo demonstrates some best practices for writing KBase Apps
+This repo demonstrates some best practices for writing KBase Apps, as well as providing a simple app that demonstrates uploading data into kbase, using kbase utilities, using an external script, and using biopython to do simple calculations within the app.

-We aim to demonstrate various practicies, such as
+We also aim to demonstrate various practicies, such as

 ### Organization
 * Code is organized inside helper classes outside of the impl file.
 We avoid writing most code in the impl file